-The College is committed to the development of students who are knowledgeable, caring, responsive and self-directed.
+The College is committed to the development of students who are knowledgeable, caring, responsive and selfdirected.
 The college aspires to produce graduates who are self-directed individuals able to meet the health and human caring needs of a diverse and complex society through change, advocacy and leadership within their communities.

 The College's School of Nursing offers graduate programs at the Master's and Doctoral levels.
 Graduate programs within the School of Nursing include a Master's of Nursing (MSN) in one of two tracks: Healthcare Informatics and Nursing Leadership and Family Nurse Practitioner.
-For the nurse who already holds a MSN degree, post master's certificates options are offered in Family Nurse Practitioner.
+For the nurse who already holds a MSN degree, post master's certificates options are offered in Family Nurse Practitioner and Healthcare Informatics and Nursing Leadership.
 The School of Nursing also offers post baccalaureate and post master entry options into the Doctor of Nursing Practice (DNP).
 Post baccalaureate DNP students may enter the Family Nurse Practitioner or Healthcare Informatics and Nursing Leadership track.

-The College of Health and Human Service also offers through its School of Hospitality, Sport, and Tourism Management a Master of Science in Sport and Fitness Management, and a Doctor of Philosophy in Sport Management.
+The College of Health and Human Service also offers through its School of Hospitality, Sport, and Tourism Management a Master of Science in Sport Management, Master of Science in Kinesiology, and a Doctor of Philosophy in Sport Management.

 Degree Program Dothan Campus Montgomery Campus Phenix City Campus Troy Campus Global Campus eTROY

-Master of Science in Nursing Χ^ Χ^ Χ^ X^
+Master of Science in Nursing X^ X^ X^ Χ^

-Family Nurse Practitioner Track X X X X
+Family Nurse Practitioner Track Х х х Х

-Health Informatics and Leader- shipTrack X X X X
+Healthcare Informatics and Nursing Leadership Track Х Х Х Х

-Doctor of Nursing Practice X^ Χ^ Χ^ Χ^
+Doctor of Nursing Practice Χ^ X^ X^ Χ^

+Master of Science in Kinesiology Х

-Master of Science in Sport & Fitnes s Managemer nt
+Master of Science in Sport Manager nent

-Sport Management X X
+Sport Management Х Х

-Coaching X X

-Exercise Science X

-Doctor of Philosophy in Sport Management X^^ X
+Doctor of Philosophy in Sport Management X^^ Х

-Master of Social Work X X X
+Master of Social Work Х Х Х Х

-Direct Practice Concentration X X X
+Direct Practice Concentration Х Х Х Х

-Organizational Leadership and Management Concentration X
+Organizational Leadership and Management Concentration Х

-Family Nurse Practitioner Certificate X X X X
+Family Nurse Practitioner Certificate Х Х Х Х

-Nursing Informatics Certificate X X X X
+Healthcare Informatics and Nurs- ing Leadership Certificate Х Х Х Х

-^{} Please refer to http://admissions.troy.edu/ for specific program availability by location.
+Please refer to http://admissions.troy.edu/ for specific program availability by location.